daanblom/db-pixel/README.md

 ## Installation

-1. Navigate to the `Build` directory
-2. Copy the desired font files (.otf or .ttf) to your system's font directory
-3. Install the font on your system
+1. Either download the zip with the latest release from [db-pixel.club](https://www.db-pixel.club/db-pixel.zip), or clone the repo and navigate to the `Build` directory.

-### System-specific Installation
+### System-specific Installations

 #### Windows
 - Right-click the font file